dosco/sanfran/README.md

 ### Building and Developing on SanFran

-For local development I use Minikube so all the below steps will require it to be installed and running. [https://github.com/kubernetes/minikube](Minikube Github)
+For local development I use Minikube so all the below steps will require it to be installed and running.
+[Minikube Github](https://github.com/kubernetes/minikube)

 SanFran is written entire in GO and depends on Kubernetes among other things.
 All dependencies are vendored in using the `glide` tool.
 Just use the command `make` to build all the services and cli tool natively on your dev box.
 To build and deploy the SanFran containers to your local Minikube instance use the below commands.